T. J. Watt: College career

 Watt enrolled at the University of Wisconsin–Madison in 2013, starting his college career as a tight end for the Wisconsin Badgers.
-He was redshirted in 2013.
-He missed the entire 2014 season due to a knee injury.
+He was redshirted in 2013 and missed the entire 2014 season due to a knee injury.

 In July 2015, Watt was asked by head coach Paul Chryst to switch to a defensive position as a redshirt sophomore.
 Badgers' outside linebackers coach Tim Tibesar recalled Watt's position change, saying, "At that time, even though he was in his third fall at Wisconsin, it was kind of like having a freshman come in.
 You're trying to teach him for the first time how to play outside 'backer in our system."
 Watt had not played in a football game since October 2012, during his senior year of high school.
 He played in all 13 games for the Badgers in 2015, posting four solo tackles, four assisted tackles, and three pass breakups.

 After the fourth game of his junior season in 2016, he led the Big Ten Conference in sacks.
 In the Michigan State game, he was named the Big Ten Player of the Week and was given the Walter Camp National Defensive Player of the Week Award.
-Overall in 2016, Watt recorded 59 total tackles and 11.5 sacks.
+Overall in 2016, Watt recorded 63 total tackles and 11.5 sacks.
 Additionally, he recorded an interception and a defensive touchdown during the Badgers' game against Purdue.
-Watt also received first-team All-American honors by Sports Illustrated and ESPN, and second-team honors by the Associated Press, CBS Sports, and Fox Sports for his play during the 2016 season.
+Watt also received first-team All-American honors by Sports Illustrated and second-team honors by the Associated Press for his play during the 2016 season.
 On November 29, 2016, he was named first-team All-Big Ten.
 On January 3, 2017, Watt announced on Twitter that he would forgo his senior season and enter the 2017 NFL draft.

 During his time at Wisconsin, Watt majored in retailing and consumer behavior.
 He received Academic All-Big Ten honors in 2015 and 2016.